Skip to main content

 About Cerro María Lionza

-Cerro María Lionza Natural Monument is a protected area located in the Yaracuy state of north-central Venezuela, encompassing the Sorte and Quibayo massifs of the Yaracuy mountain range.
-Covering approximately 115,000 hectares, the monument was created in 1960 to protect the watershed of the Yaracuy River and its unique cloud forest ecosystems.
-It is also one of Venezuela's most culturally significant sites — the center of the María Lionza religious cult, a syncretic spiritual tradition blending indigenous Caquetío beliefs, African Yoruba religion, and Catholicism.
+Cerro María Lionza Natural Monument is a protected area located in Yaracuy state of north-central Venezuela, encompassing three sectors of the Macizo de Nirgua within the Sistema Montañoso del Caribe: Sorte, Quibayo, and El Oro.
+[1] Covering approximately 11,712 hectares, the monument was created on March 18, 1960, to protect the watershed of the Yaracuy, Chorro, and Charay rivers and its unique cloud forest ecosystems.
+[1] It is also one of Venezuela's most culturally significant sites — the center of the María Lionza religious cult, a syncretic spiritual tradition blending indigenous Caquetío beliefs, African Yoruba religion, and Catholicism.
 The monument's name derives from the indigenous deity María Lionza, whose origins are rooted in local Caquetío mythology.
 Pilgrims travel to Sorte Mountain year-round for spiritual ceremonies, creating a unique intersection of conservation and living cultural heritage.

 Wildlife Ecosystems

 The cloud forests and lower montane forests of Cerro María Lionza support remarkable biodiversity.
 Mammals include the ocelot (Leopardus pardalis), white-tailed deer (Odocoileus virginianus), giant anteater (Myrmecophaga tridactyla), and multiple bat species essential to pollination.
 The spectacled bear (Tremarctos ornatus) has been reported in higher forested sectors.
-Birdlife is diverse, including the blue-and-gold macaw (Ara ararauna), Andean cock-of-the-rock (Rupicola peruvianus), and numerous cloud forest tanager species.
+Birdlife is diverse, including numerous cloud forest tanager species and raptors.
 Herpetofauna includes several endemic Anolis lizard species and venomous fer-de-lance (Bothrops asper) in lower forest zones.
 The Yaracuy River tributaries support endemic freshwater fish species dependent on intact forest cover.

 Flora Ecosystems